 Our wiki has many documentation pages that need to be updated, cleaned or made obsolete.
 Having an up-to-date and consistent wiki for contributors is important.
 Of course, we will provide guidance and help you towards this glorious goal.

 Making suggestions and reporting bugs

-We use the GNOME Bugzilla infrastructure to track enhancement requests and bug reports.
+We use Phabricator to track enhancement requests and bug reports.
 Take a look at our bug reporting page for details and useful links.